White homeowner accused of shooting Black teen who went to the wrong house in Kansas City will face 2 felony charges, officials announce

 Two representatives at the Kansas City Police Department detention unit previously told CNN the suspect was taken into custody on April 13 just before midnight but was released less than two hours later, at 1:24 a.m. on April 14.

-CNN has not been able to reach the homeowner for comment.
+CNN has not been able to reach Lester for comment.
 A lawyer was not listed in his previous booking report.

-CNN has requested the probable cause for the arrest warrant and also asked for the booking report and mug shot for the accused shooter, in addition to the incident report, but has not yet received it from the Kansas City Police Department.
+According to a probable cause statement, Lester told investigators he was "scared to death" by Yarl's size and his inability to defend himself at age 84.
+He told investigators he was in bed when he heard his doorbell ring and grabbed a handgun before answering the door.

+"He stated he believed someone was attempting to break into the house, and shot twice (through an exterior storm door) within a few seconds of opening the (main) door," a police detective writes in the court document.

 Ralph has come home from the hospital, Crump said on CNN on Monday afternoon.